 - 1. The programme comprises the units of study included in Section B. - 2.
 The size of the degree programme in EC is stipulated in Section B. - 3.
 A unit of study comprises 6 EC or a multiple thereof. - 4.
-By way of exception to paragraph 3, Section B may stipulate that a unit of study comprises 3 EC. - 5.
+By way of exception to paragraph 3, Section B may stipulate that a unit of study comprises 3 EC or a multiple thereof.
+The Executive Board can allow this exception. - 5.
 The programme is made up of a compulsory part and an individual Master's thesis or academic work placement and, if applicable, a subject-specific optional component as specified in more detail in the programme-specific section. - 6.
 If the student wishes to choose a different unit of study than those stipulated in Section B as part of his/her electives, prior permission is required from the Examinations Board. - 7.
 If students must sign up for participation in a unit of study, this will only be possible in the periods designated for that purpose.